ipmb/gr-harvest-helper/README.md

 - Enable developer mode via the toggle in the top right
 - Click on "Load unpacked" (top left button) and choose the folder of the cloned repo

+# Extracting Harvest Platform source

+The app stores don't allow add-ons that link to third-party JavaScript.
+They also don't allow unobfuscated JavaScript without the source. `extract_harvest_source.sh` will extract the original source JavaScript from Harvest's source maps and apply a patch so it runs as-is.
+The result is saved to `src/vendor/harvestPlatform.js`.

 # New Maintainer

 This extension was created by [Grey Rook GmbH](https://www.greyrook.com/) and is no longer maintained.
 [Lincoln Loop](https://lincolnloop.com) forked the code to add GitHub support and make it compatible with current Chrome Web Store requirements.